 Washington DC Medical Malpractice Laws and Procedural Rules

-Unlike many other jurisdictions, Washington DC does not have many special laws and procedural rules specifically applicable to medical malpractice lawsuits.
+Unlike many other jurisdictions, Washington DC has no special laws and procedural rules specifically applicable to medical malpractice lawsuits.
 Below is a summary of those DC laws and rules for medical malpractice cases.

 No Certificate of Merit Requirement